 When to Order

-California Qualified Medical Evaluation (QME)
+Qualified Medical Examinations (QME)

 A qualified medical evaluator (QME) is a California physician who evaluates you when there are questions about what benefits you should receive.
 A physician must meet educational and licensing requirements to qualify as a QME.
 They must also pass a test and participate in ongoing education on the workers’ compensation evaluation process.
 If you have an attorney, you and your claims administrator might agree on a doctor to resolve medical disputes.
 This doctor is called an agreed medical evaluator (AME).
 An AME or a panel QME will be used to resolve medical disputes in your workers’ compensation case.

 Generally speaking, Functional Capacity Evaluations (FCEs) should be ordered when the primary treating physician has not released the injured worker back to work, or the worker is on modified duties called work restrictions.
 Functional Capacity Evaluation should be requested when objective work restrictions are needed or an impairment rating is requested.